nizsheanez/yii2-asset-converter/readme.md

         ),
 ~~~

-'Force'=>true : If you want convert your sass each time without time dependency
+'force'=>true : If you want convert your sass each time without time dependency

 The sass files with extension .sass are converted to a .css file
 The less files with extension .less are converted to a .css file